How to Recover Outlook Mailbox Exchange

 Corrupted Exchange Database (.edb) files can cut a business off from its mailbox data for hours and quite often, without the right tool, indefinitely.
 There are many causes that can lead to such corruptions, too.
 Those include virus attacks, improper shutdowns, missing database objects and user errors.

 While your IT department can attempt manual repairs or backup recovery using the Eseutil command, doing so can take a substantial amount of time, requires quite a bit of free space and can result in permanently deleted data.

 A good .edb repair tool greatly reduces both the chance of failure and the time required to complete the work.
-A really good tool, like the one we’re going to show you, also reduces the technical demands required of your IT team.
-How to Recover Outlook Mailbox Exchange is capable of dealing with all common causes of .edb files gone bad, including failure to mount, jet errors and dirty shutdowns (server versions of “personal” problems).
+A really good tool, like the one we’re going to show you, also reduces the technical demands required of your IT team. is capable of dealing with all common causes of .edb files gone bad, including failure to mount, jet errors and dirty shutdowns (server versions of “personal” problems).

 Stellar’s tool is capable of working with large and even multiple .edb files at once.
 It can also perform selective recovery of mailboxes, restoring items like emails, calendars, contacts and attachments rather than the entire file (also read our guide on how to backup your Outlook emails).